Curacao Visitors Guide

 Arrival By Cruise

-There is a large cruise ship dock in the capital city of Willemstad called the Curacao Cruise Port.
-You won’t find a shortage of cruise lines that dock here, including favorites such as Carnival, Royal Caribbean, and Norwegian Cruises.
+Planning a cruise to Curacao?
+You’ll dock in the capital city of Willemstad, where favorites like Carnival, Royal Caribbean, and Norwegian all make regular stops.
 The port’s cruise ship docks are very walkable, and plenty of attractions are easy to walk to from the terminals.

 The port facilities at Curacao Cruise Port include ATMs, currency exchanges, and port guides on site.
 There are also plenty of taxi stands available right outside the port.